← Back to all posts

 Email open rates hover around 20%.
 That means for every ten people you invite, eight of them might never even see your invitation.
 You could be throwing the party of the century and it wouldn't matter, because your invite is sitting unread in someone's promotions tab.

-The same goes for social media event pages.
-They get buried under memes, ads, and Stories.
-Facebook notifications are noise at this point.
-Your event announcement is competing with everything else on the internet, and the internet always wins.
+Social media event pages are no better.
+They get buried under a wall of memes and ads, and Facebook notifications are pure noise at this point.
+Your event announcement is competing with the entire internet, and the internet always wins.
+(This is a big part of why the Facebook event invite is dying.)

 2. The RSVP Process Has Too Much Friction

-Every single one of those steps is a place where someone gives up.
-Not because they're lazy or rude, but because they got a phone call, or their kid needed something, or they just couldn't remember their password for the fourteenth time this week.
+Every one of those steps is a place where someone drops off, and it's usually got nothing to do with being lazy.
+They got a phone call.
+Their kid needed something.
+They couldn't remember their password for the fourteenth time this week.
+Real life interrupts, and your half-finished RSVP gets abandoned in a browser tab.

 If your RSVP process takes more than 30 seconds, you're going to lose people.
 Full stop.